joeyahines/GRCS/readMe.txt

 followed by the individual device info.

 Commands have the format of first a ASCII character  identifier and then a value.
 The values is from 0 to 200.
-Where 100 is 0, 200 is full speed forward and 0 is full speed reverse For example, if you want to turn on a device called right motor at full forward, you would send the command "R200".
+Where 100 is 0% power, 200 is full speed forward and 0 is full speed reverse For example, if you want to turn on a device called right motor at full forward, you would send the command "R200".

 Data stored in the deviceArray:
 Modifiable